 Analogous colors: Any three colors in a row on the color wheel.

 Colors found in nature: Nature provides a perfect template for colors working in harmony with one another.
-Consider using an indigo with a yellow-green, to create the sensation of an orchid, for example.
+Consider using indigo with a yellow-green, to create the sensation of an orchid, for example.
 This method can lead to exciting designs, but may not be appropriate for more professional applications.

 Make sure to leave plenty of space around the text.
 Use margins and white spaces to structure your online manual.
 White spaces guide the reader’s eyes to the important information.